cthoyt/cthoyt.github.io/_posts/2026/2026-06-04-standards-need-community-work.md

 > I am happy for you to use this quote 😛 Not that I am really an authority on
 > the subject

 Like I said above, hard disagree.
+Nico is definitely an authority on the subject.